40 answers to what those Technical SEO terms mean

-Be in the know, not in the don’t know for your SEO.
+Be in the know – not in the don’t know – for your SEO.
 Here’s what those SEO terms mean.

 Audit your website before/after big updates, or as a regular checkup.
 Search engine changes, user-created errors, outsider hacks, and file corruptions happen.
 Set baselines for reporting, and identify improvements/issues to address quickly.
 Once you have an SEO report in hand, please discuss implementation options with our SEO expert.